 Distance from Orlando: 1.5 hours | Google Maps | Daytona Beach Website |👉 Dolphin and Manatee Paddleboard Tour in Daytona Beach

-You might immediately think of spring breakers when you hear Daytona Beach, but this beach town has so much more to offer.
+You might immediately think of spring breakers when you hear Daytona Beach, but this Florida beach town has so much more to offer.
 NASCAR fans will enjoy visiting Daytona International Speedway.
 There are many races throughout the year, including the famous Daytona 500.
 At the speedway, you can take tours to learn about NASCAR and racing.
 To get in on the action, sign up for a racing experience and feel the thrill of circling the track for yourself.

 In addition to sand and race cars, Daytona Beach is also filled with nature trails and waterways to explore.
 I’ve had great luck seeing wildlife, including manatees and dolphins, while paddleboarding on the intercoastal waterway.
 If you want to maximize your chances of seeing them yourself, you can go with a trained guide on this dolphin and manatee paddle board tour.